Title IX & the Policies and Procedures on Sexual Harassment

 *Violations of no contact orders will be referred to appropriate student or employee conduct processes for enforcement.

 Please review the mandatory reporter flyer here.

-Following receipt of notice or a complaint of an alleged violation of this Policy, the Equity and Title IX Coordinator (the Coordinator) or designee engages in an initial assessment, typically within one to five business days.
+Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator (the Coordinator) or designee engages in an initial assessment, typically within one to five business days.
 The steps in an initial assessment can include a discussion of supportive measures, Complainant wishes moving forward including filing a formal complaint, confidential resources, and local law enforcement resources.

 Anyone may file a report of sexual harassment, regardless of whether or not the reporter is the Complainant.
 In order to initiate Title IX proceedings, the Complainant must submit a written complaint to the Coordinator.
 In addition, a formal complaint may be filed by the Coordinator should they feel that the allegations need further exploration.